Rebecca Gillie, who received her Bachelor's Degree in Audio and Music

-Josh Turan from Knoxville Tennesse embarks on his Master's studies in Materials Engineering at Chalmers fall 2016 thanks to the U.S. Friends scholarship!
+Josh Turan from Knoxville Tennesse embarked on his Master's studies in Materials Engineering at Chalmers fall 2016 thanks to the U.S. Friends scholarship!

 Click to read his story !